apache/incubator-kie-drools/drools-drl/drools-drl-parser/Developer_Notes.md

 5. In `DRLParser.g4`, define parser rules with a prefix "drl" if the rule name conflicts with `JavaParser.g4`.
 Sometimes we need to do that, because such a rule may contain DRL keywords.
 6. (As of 2024/02/27) this parser doesn't deeply parse rule RHS (just multiple `RHS_CHUNK`s), because Drools passes RHS text to drools-compiler as-is.
 In case of developing DRL editors, we may need to integrate another Java LSP to support RHS code completion, etc.
 7. LHS constraint (e.g. `age > 30`) is also handled as text.
 Further processing will be done by `DRL6Expressions` parser in the later compiler phase.
-8. `DRLParser` processes a DRL text and produces an AST(abstract syntax tree).
+8. `DRLParser` processes a DRL text and produces an AST.
 Then apply `DRLVisitorImpl` to generate PackageDescr following the visitor pattern.
 So the main work would be implementing `DRLParser.g4` and `DRLVisitorImpl`.
 9. Errors are handled by `DRLErrorListener`

 **DRL6Expressions**